 Windscribe offers unlimited device connections.
 Yes you heard that right!
 The reason is that unlike the others above on this list, it doesn't offer unlimited data.
 So you're limited by bandwidth and data, not by devices.
 You get 10GB every month, and there's a free plan also but that only allows one device.
 There are apps for Windows, Mac and iOS but not Android, and the service also offers browser add-ons with useful features such as ad-blocking.
 Short range performance (to US sites) is good, but we noticed lag with transatlantic connections.
 However, if you’re looking to protect the data from a whole bunch of devices - an office, perhaps, or just a smart home - the support for unlimited connections is a real stand-out feature.

 A well known VPN service that's just not quite as good as the others above

 Reasons to avoid

 How much should a VPN cost?
-Hotspot Shield can be as little as £119.99 for a lifetime or £5.99 a month if you'd rather sign up for a year.
+Hotspot Shield can be as little as $2.99 a month if you'd rather sign up for a year.
 For your money you get a decent range of features including up to five devices, private browsing, virtual locations and good if not stellar performance: we did notice a slight increase in latency when Hotspot Shield was enabled, although it wasn’t too dramatic.
 There’s a seven-day trial that gives you more than enough time to put it through its paces.

 VPN: frequently asked questions